rome/tools/crates/rome_analyze/CONTRIBUTING.md

 before deciding on whether they should emit a signal or not.
 These rules can be inefficient to implement using the query system, as they will lead to redundant traversal passes being executed over the same syntax tree.
-To make this more efficient, you can implement a custom `Queryable` type and and associated `Visitor` to emit it as part of the analyzer's main traversal pass.
+To make this more efficient, you can implement a custom `Queryable` type and associated `Visitor` to emit it as part of the analyzer's main traversal pass.
 As an example, here's how this could be done to implement the `useYield` rule: